 When we create a new idea from an older idea, the new idea comes from the older one.
-We say the new one is 'based off' the old one.
+We say the new one is 'based on' the old one.
 See the samples below.

-- The movie is based off the biography of Ho Chi Minh.
+- The movie is based on the biography of Ho Chi Minh.

-- They based the video game off the movie.
+- They based the video game on the movie.

 blown to bits in ridiculous circumstances